 What is Meniere's Disease?

 Usually, only one ear is affected, but in other cases, both ears may experience episodes.
-It is believed that Meniere's disease commonly affects adults aged 20-60 (typically from 40+) and is said to impact the live's of 1 in 1000 people.
+It is believed that Meniere's disease commonly affects adults aged 20-60 (typically from 40+) and is said to impact the live's of 1 in every 1000 people.

 It was identified by French doctor Prosper Meniere in the nineteenth century, of whom the discovery is named after.
 It's considered a chronic condition, but treatments are available to help relieve some symptoms of what is described as an incurable disorder.